One of the fastest-growing housing markets in the U.S. is Northwest Indiana, home to the Gary real estate market.

 Historic price changes are an indication of possible future property appreciation, while housing affordability is an indicator of the demand for rental property compared to owner-occupied housing.

-The Federal Housing Administration (FHA) publishes a quarterly report showing the most recent short-term and long-term historical price trends in all markets across the U.S.
+The Federal Housing Finance Agency (FHFA) publishes a quarterly report showing the most recent short-term and long-term historical price trends in all markets across the U.S.

-The most recent FHA 2019 Q3 House Price Index report for Gary, Indiana shows:
+The most recent FHFA 2022 Q1 House Price Index report for Gary, Indiana shows:

-The National Association of Realtors (NAR) publishes a Housing Affordability Index report (HAI) that measures the median family income needed to qualify for a conventional mortgage (assuming a 20% down payment) compared to the median price of a single-family resale home in the market.
+The Housing Affordability Index (HAI) measures the median family income needed to qualify for a conventional mortgage (assuming a 20% down payment) compared to the median price of a single-family resale home in the market.

-The NAR uses 100 as a housing affordability index baseline number.
+The HAI uses 100 as a housing affordability index baseline number.
 The greater a market’s HAI is above 100, the more affordable it is to own a home, and vice versa.

-Based on the NAR’s report, the HAI for the Gary-Hammond MSA is 214.7.
-This means that the median family has more than twice the income needed to purchase a median-priced home.
+Based on the most recent report from Home Town Locator, the HAI for Lake County (where Gary is located) is 159.
+This means that the median family has a little more than 1 ½ times the income needed to purchase a median-priced home.

 Gary is right next to the Indiana Dunes National Lakeshore and borders Lake Michigan.
 Housing is affordable, the cost of living is low, and the city is located about 25 miles from the Chicago Loop.